valkey-io/valkey-doc/commands/bf.card.md

-Gets the cardinality of a Bloom filter - number of items that have been successfully added to a Bloom filter.
+Returns the cardinality of a Bloom filter which is the number of items that have been successfully added to it.

 ## Examples